 Multi-day (3-5 nights): 50-80 liters

 Longer trip (5+ nights): 70 liters or bigger

 If you are a fan of having easy access to chapstick, your phone, as well as having a more balanced load, make sure to get a day pack with waist straps.
 Osprey and Gregory are two of the most popular backpack brands for women.

 Now for the extra things!

-Poles can help you keep your balance on rough terrain, take weight off your feet, save your knees on relentless downhills, steady you on stream crossings, and even hold up some tents!
-They’re a great investment but if you’re already fairly steady on your feet, have good knees, and hike only in the summer, they may not be for you as you start out.
+Poles can help you keep your balance on rough terrain, take the weight off your feet, save your knees on relentless downhills, steady you on stream crossings, and even hold up some tents!
+They’re a great investment but if you’re already fairly steady on your feet, have good knees, and hike only in the summer, they may not be needed for you as you start out.